gpuweb/gpuweb/proposals/transient-attachments.md

 const adapter = await navigator.gpu.requestAdapter();
 const device = await adapter.requestDevice();

+if ('TRANSIENT_ATTACHMENT' in GPUTextureUsage) {

   const transientTexture = device.createTexture({
     size: [42, 42],
     // The TRANSIENT_ATTACHMENT flag indicates the texture content is temporary,
     // potentially keeping it in fast on-chip memory.
     usage: GPUTextureUsage.RENDER_ATTACHMENT | GPUTextureUsage.TRANSIENT_ATTACHMENT,
     format: 'rgba8unorm',
   });

   // I can now use this texture to serve as transient attachments, e.g.
   // as color attachments in a render pipeline.
+}
 ```

 ## Resources